Sign Up

 That’s why Coke and Pepsi began giving out their T-shirts at concerts and other events as far back as the 1960s.

 But in the commercialized decades of the 1980s and 1990s, the idea went much further.
 Coca-Cola, the world’s most valuable brand according to the perennial survey by Interbrand, created a line of designer clothing and even opened its own stores.
-People were not only keen to plug Coke for nothing, but they were even willing to pay for the privilege!
-And not a little, either.
-Shirts on the Coke website retail for around $30, and T-shirts cost around $10.

 But at least Coca-Cola is more than just a brand.
-It is a symbol of America everywhere on the globe.
+It is a symbol of America everywhere around the globe.
 More recently, other companies have gotten into the merchandising game to promote their less famous and less innocent products.
-Such as Anheuser-Busch, the brewer of Budweiser, America’s — and the world’s — largest-selling beer.

 For this Christmas season, Budweiser sends out its “Genuine Collection” mail-order catalogue.
-There are plenty of items you’d expect from a beer brewer: about eight pages of various decorative and commemorative beer steins, a few dozen varieties of Budweiser glasses, and all sorts of pub paraphernalia-bar stools, pool cues, jukeboxes, neon signs, clocks and dartboards — all bearing the Budweiser logo.
+There are plenty of items you’d expect from a beer brewer: About eight pages of various decorative and commemorative beer steins, a few dozen varieties of Budweiser glasses and all sorts of pub paraphernalia — bar stools, pool cues, jukeboxes, neon signs, clocks and dartboards — all bearing the Budweiser logo.

 But that’s not enough.
 The rest of the full-color, 56-page catalogue can fill even the most demanding Christmas list.
 This is what Anheuser-Busch clearly hopes you will do.
 For starters, the cover shows a wholesome young couple under a Christmas tree.